You hired a web design agency in Singapore

 #5 – Understand SEO and don’t overpay for it

-Most website packages these days include SEO (search engine optimization) as a deal sweetener.
+Most website packages these days include SEO as a deal sweetener.
 However, it’s important for you not to fall into the trap of paying for something that doesn’t bring you results.
-Good SEO work usually costs $500 and up every month.
+Proper SEO in Singapore usually costs $1500 and up every month.
 It’s unlikely that someone can offer you SEO for free.

 A good way to check is to ask your web designer: